ExpressJet: Corporate independence

 ExpressJet was spun off from Continental in 2002.
 Afterwards the company began plans to move into a corporate headquarters location, boasting over 8,000 employees.
-ExpressJet Holdings also owns American Composites LLC, Saltillo Jet Center, and InTech Aerospace Services.
-Together with other facilities throughout the U.S. they make up ExpressJet Services which provides third-party maintenance, repair and overhaul services for a variety of aircraft types.
-ExpressJet Holdings also has non-controlling interests in Wings Holdings LLC 49% and Flight Services and Systems Inc 44%.
+ExpressJet Holdings also owned American Composites LLC, Saltillo Jet Center, and InTech Aerospace Services.
+Together with other facilities throughout the U.S. they made up ExpressJet Services which provided third-party maintenance, repair and overhaul services for a variety of aircraft types.
+ExpressJet Holdings also had non-controlling interests in Wings Holdings LLC 49% and Flight Services and Systems Inc 44%.

 Before ExpressJet became independent, it was headquartered in Continental Center I in Downtown Houston.

 Following a December 2005 decision by Continental to reduce ExpressJet's Continental Express flying by 69 aircraft, the airline elected to operate the aircraft independently.
 On December 31, 2006, the airline began its charter operation.
 It operated 6 aircraft for charter services under the Corporate Aviation Division.